elasticio/elasticio.github.io/content/_components/magento2/index.md

 icon: magento.png
 icontext: Magento 2 Component
 category: magento2
-updatedDate: 2021-01-04
+updatedDate: 2021-02-25
-ComponentVersion: 1.6.1
+ComponentVersion: 1.6.2
 ---

 ## Description

+The main purpose of the component is to integrate an external system with the Magento version 2 e-commerce platform.

 Every form of actions is generated from appropriate Magento2 API endpoint JSONschema.
 The component is currently compatible with only v2.3 of the API, since v2.2 was [deprecated by Magento in December 2019](https://magento.com/sites/default/files/magento-software-lifecycle-policy.pdf?_ga=2.223327577.313663481.1582195591-1899578326.1570182293).
-We only support Magento minor versions that have been released in the last year, i.e. Magento v2.3.1 - 2.3.4.
+We only support Magento minor versions that have been released in 2019, i.e. Magento v2.3.1 - 2.3.4.

 `sku` - stock keeping unit is product identifier.